 The app also has five “cleaning mode” options:

 - Gentle/only once: Lowest setting and the choice I’d use if you only want to mop.

 - Silent: Excellent setting to use for vacuuming at night.

-- Balanced: This setting balances power and run time – great option on hard surfaces.
+- Balanced: This setting balances power and run time – great option on hard surfaces such as hardwood.

 - Turbo: More airflow than the balanced setting for cleaning carpet.